-[987] DefaultDecl ::= '#REQUIRED' | '#IMPLIED' | (('#FIXED' S)?
+[56] DefaultDecl ::= '#REQUIRED' | '#IMPLIED' | (('#FIXED' S)?
 AttValue)

-In an attribute declaration, #REQUIRED means that the attribute must always be provided, #IMPLIED that no default value is provided.
-If the declaration is neither #REQUIRED nor #IMPLIED, then the AttValue value contains the declared default value; the #FIXED keyword states that the attribute must always have the default value.
-If a default value is declared, when an XML processor encounters an omitted attribute, it is to behave as though the attribute were present with the declared default value.
+In an attribute declaration, #REQUIRED means that the attribute MUST always be provided, #IMPLIED that no default value is provided.
+If the declaration is neither #REQUIRED nor #IMPLIED, then the AttValue value contains the declared default value; the #FIXED keyword states that the attribute MUST always have the default value.
+When an XML processor encounters an element without a specification for an attribute for which it has read a default value declaration, it MUST report the attribute with the declared default value to the application.